Arjun-57561/Java-Calculator/README.md

 -Then run 'javac Main.java' -> This will compile the file and create a .class file -#This .class file is the compiled file and it is sharable across different platforms -Then run 'java Main' to run the file ..
+## Files:
+- Then go to command prompt
+- Then run 'javac Main.java' -> This will compile the file and create a .class file
+- Then run 'java Main' to run the file ..